-The main reason for undergoing bariatric surgery is to assist a patient in losing weight and improving their health by reaching and maintaining a healthy body mass index BMI.
-Patients who choose to have gastric sleeve surgery have most likely tried and failed to lose weight using the traditional diet and exercise.
-The biggest benefit of having weight loss surgery is that it is a powerful tool to help individuals lose weight and to lose it faster than through traditional methods.
+The main reason for undergoing bariatric surgery is to assist a patient in losing weight.
+Improving their health by reaching and maintaining a healthy body mass index BMI.
+Gastric sleeve surgery is often chosen after unsuccessful traditional weight loss attempts.
+Weight loss surgery offers a potent advantage: aiding individuals to shed pounds more quickly than traditional methods allow.

 Gastric Sleeve Weight Loss Timeline